Fulbright Scholar Program for Estonian Citizens for the Academic Year 2023-2024

 The Fulbright Program is sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State and administered under policy guidelines established by the William Fulbright Foreign Scholarship Board.
 The scholarship is administered in Estonia by the U.S. Embassy Public Affairs Office in cooperation with the Institute of International Education (IIE).

-The Fulbright Graduate Student Program offers multi-year grants for Estonians who intend to enter graduate degree programs (Master’s, Doctoral) at U.S. universities in any field (except for medical studies, but including public health studies).
+The Fulbright Graduate Student Program offers multi-year grants for Estonians who intend to enter graduate degree programs (MA, MSc, LLM) at U.S. universities in any field (except for medical studies, but including public health studies).
 Grants are also available for the study abroad year during the PhD studies in Estonia.

 Please note, that once you have been recommended for a grant, IIE in cooperation with the U.S. Embassy will assign you a placement coordinator, who will be responsible for applying to universities and managing the application process on your behalf.
 You do not need to contact universities, nor should you send applications or supporting documents to universities.
 These documents should be sent to the U.S. Embassy, who will then forward them to the IIE.
 Please see information about the placement procedure.
 Exceptions are considered for the PhD exchange program, please consult the program advisor at the Embassy.